Solund Municipality: Geography

-Solund is a municipality made up of many islands.
+Solund Municipality is an island municipality made up of over 1,000 islands.
 The two largest islands are Sula and Ytre Sula.
 Other islands are Losna, Steinsundøyna, Nesøyna, Ospa, Rånøyna, Færøyna, Lågøyna, and Hågøyna.
 The westernmost point in Norway is Holmebåen in the tiny Utvær islands which are mostly uninhabited.
 Utvær Lighthouse is located at Utvær.
+The highest point in the municipality is the 568.67 m tall mountain Krakhellenipa on the island of Sula.

-Solund is bordered to the north by the municipality of Askvoll, to the east by Fjaler and Hyllestad, to the south by Gulen, and to the west by the North Sea.
+Solund is bordered to the north by Askvoll Municipality, to the east by Fjaler Municipality and Hyllestad Municipality, to the south by Gulen Municipality, and to the west by the North Sea.
 The Sognesjøen strait runs along the southern border of the municipality.
 It is the main connection between the sea and the large Sognefjorden.
-The mouth of the Sognefjorden lies just east of Solund.
+The mouth of the Sognefjorden lies just east of Solund Municipality.

 Economy

 Fishing is the most important industry in Solund.
 Solund Verft is the largest industrial business with 21 employees working on the maintenance, reconstruction, and repair of ships.
 Solund is popular with boaters with its myriad exciting islands and also attracts numerous tourists looking for outdoor recreation and fishing.
 Utvær island and the Utvær Lighthouse is a popular destination for tourists during the summer.